Lichtblick-Suite/lichtblick/README.md

 ## Open Source

 Foxbox follows an open core licensing model.
 Most functionality is available in this repository, and can be reproduced or modified per the terms of the [Mozilla Public License v2.0](/LICENSE).

-The official binary distributions available at [studio.foxglove.dev](https://studio.foxglove.dev/) or [foxglove.dev/download](https://foxglove.dev/download) incorporate some closed-source functionality, such as integration with [Foxglove Data Platform](https://foxglove.dev/data-platform), multiple layouts, private extensions, and more.

 ## Contributing